BioinformaticsSTU/TGStools/README.md

 where gene j has isoform set a , and set b respectively in cell line X and Y ; c is the number of isoform intersection for set a and set b; d is the number of isoform union for set a and set b.
 Thus D sums up scores when comparing the control sample and treated samples.

 ----------------------------
-## GOenrich: select top genes and make GO enrichment analysis
+## GOenrich
 ----------------------------

+select top genes and make GO enrichment analysis

 ### Input files